gitpoap/gitpoap-backend/docs/API.md

 The (GitHub) authenticated user must be an admin (not necessarily public) of the organization whose info they are trying to update.

-## Mark a GitPOAP as Approved
+## Upload GitPOAP Codes

-`PUT /gitpoaps/approve/:id`
+`POST /gitpoaps/codes`

+To upload GitPOAPs from the `list.txt` file received from POAP in an email after either (1) a GitPOAP has been approved or (2) after a successful `redeem-request`, we can upload it to this endpoint via `multipart/form-data` with two input fields:

-Note that the `:id` in the request is the ID of the GitPOAP in the DB.
+- `id`: the (our DB) ID of the GitPOAP we are uploading codes for
+- `codes`: the `link.txt` file

 Note that this endpoint requires that the (GitHub) authenticated user be an admin of GitPOAP, as defined by [`ADMIN_GITHUB_IDS` at `src/constants.ts`](https://github.com/gitpoap/gitpoap-backend/blob/main/src/constants.ts).